How to Choose Networking Foods in 2022

 If the answer is “Yes”:

 Seating is not common because it can discourage guests from moving around and mingling.
 That said, if seating is essential to some part of the agenda, the food choice options are much extended to more complicated food that can be plated and eaten as a meal.
-If your event does call for seated tables, consider a buffet to get guests out of their chairs and talking to others who aren’t necessarily at their tables.
+If your event does call for seated tables, consider a buffet to get guests out of their chairs and talking to others.
 Another option would be to have an unseated happy hour followed by a sit down (seated) meal which also encourages mingling.

 If the answer is “No”: